National Premier Leagues Victoria Men's: Finals series

 At the conclusion of the regular season, the six highest-ranked clubs qualify for the (Victorian) finals series.
 The finals take place over three weeks, with teams entering the series based on their respective finishes in the regular season.
 The teams ranked 3–6 enter at the elimination finals stage.
 The third-ranked team plays the sixth-ranked team, whilst the fourth-ranked team plays the fifth-ranked one.
 The two winners of the elimination finals meet the teams ranked 1 and 2 in the semi-finals.
 The premier in the regular season plays the lower-ranked qualifier from the elimination finals, whilst the runner-up plays the higher-ranked qualifier.
 The finals conclude with the grand final, played between the two winners of the semi-finals.
 The winner of the grand final is crowned the champions.
 As all finals matches require a winner, they are all knock-out fixtures.
 If a draw occurs at the end of normal time, 30 minutes of extra time are played.
 A penalty shoot-out is played if the teams are still drawn.

 Promotion and relegation

 NPL Victoria also operates a system of promotion and relegation with the division immediately below, VPL 1.
 As of the 2025 season, the three bottom clubs at the conclusion of each season are automatically relegated.
 From VPL 1, the winners and runners-up are automatically promoted to NPL Victoria, with a third club promoted via a playoff between the clubs finishing 3rd through 6th for the season in that league.

 Current clubs

-The following clubs are competing in the 2026 NPL Victoria season.
+The following clubs competed in the 2026 NPL Victoria season.